“All study no play makes Jack a dumb boy ” – This is a perfect statement for those who think extracurricular activities are no good while studying.

-Well then, look out for these benefits of extracurricular activities in high school.
+Well then, look out for these advantages of extracurricular activities in high school.
 Of course, no talent ever gets waste but you can enhance it by choosing an extracurricular platform.

 1. Time management is the key to success:

 Various successful people have opted for extracurricular activities, which benefited them in learning time management.
-With extracurricular activities in the schedule of the high schoolers, they not only enhance the inborn talent but also learn the “how’s” and “when’s”.
-“How’s” and “when’s” refer to prioritizing things.
+With extracurricular activities in the schedule of the high schoolers, they not only enhance the inborn talent but also learn the “how’s” and “when’s” which refers to prioritizing things.

 2. Self-exploration with the diversity of talents:

 If you are an observant person, you must have noticed that these talents have great diversity.
 The amount of variety provides options that are more diverse.
 This gives the perfect platform to the high schoolers to understand and explore themselves.

 3. Enhances the ability to fulfill commitments:

 Extracurricular activity is the best method to develop this ability in high schoolers.
 The students dedicate their time and manage to complete both the school work as well as the activity work.
-This helps them on a longer run.
+This helps them on the longer run.

 4. Personal growth and development:

-In extracurricular activities, they get a chance to be involved in the group with the peers.
+In extracurricular activities, they get a chance to be involved in the group with their peers.
 Moreover, they learn sharing and caring, all at once.

 5. Improves the confidence and esteem of the students:

 Academic grades are not the end of the world.
 They need to realize that they are talented.
-This is only possible when you enroll them in extracurricular activity of their choice.
+This is only possible when you enroll them in an extracurricular activity of their choice.
 This will not only boost the self-confidence but also build their esteem.

 6. Social comfort and relationships:

 Moreover, the group together can be each other support against the bullying.
-Extracurricular activities also play an important role in improving the social behavior of the children.
-They learn the appropriate and inappropriate behaviors, which helps them to act according to the social norm.
+Extracurricular activities also play an important role in improving the social behavior of children.
+They learn appropriate and inappropriate behaviors, which helps them to act according to the social norm.
 Indirectly it builds the personality of the children.

 7. It is a secret to a perfect college application:

-It is safe to say that colleges prefers candidates who are capable of doing more rather than the usual bookwork.
+It is safe to say that colleges prefer candidates who are capable of doing more rather than the usual book work.
 The real world is about action.
 It is true that action speaks louder than words but here mere mention of the extracurricular activity in the college application may increase the odds of admission.

 8. Best way to keep them under supervision:

-This is the best way to keep the children under supervision while the working parents are not home.
+This is the best way to keep the children under supervision while the working parents are not at home.
 At several houses, children get back home to an empty place or spend a weekend alone.
 This practice is not healthy, as it gradually affects the emotional and physical state of the child.

 There are innumerable benefits of participating in extracurricular activities.
 Although the negative points might never outnumber the importance of extracurricular activities, one should not neglect the bane of such.